 Sharon is also the managing director of her own company SL Group Ltd which has run

 successfully for the past 13 years.
 She has a Masters Degree in Indigenous Studies (2008) and a Graduate Certificate in Clinical Teaching (2000).
-She is pleased to be joining the Osteopathic Council of New Zealand and looks forward to developing firm relationships within this sector over her term which expires in July 2012.
+She is pleased to be joining the Osteopathic Council of New Zealand and looks forward to developing firm relationships within this sector over her term.

 Committees: Education Committee, Scope of Practice Working Group